 - No person shall make any alteration or addition to any bonded warehouse without first obtaining the permission of the Chief Executive Officer.

 - Every bonded warehouse shall, if required by the Chief Executive Officer, have two sets of locks, one provided by the Customs and the other by the warehousekeeper.
-The keys of the Customs locks shall be kept in the custody of the proper officer, and the keys of the other locks shall be kept in the custody of the occupier of the warehouse
+The keys of the Customs locks shall be kept in the custody of the Proper officer (Customs officer), and the keys of the other locks shall be kept in the custody of the occupier of the warehouse

 - The licence fee payable for each bonded warehouse shall be a minimum of FJ$1,279.80 per year, and if the building, storage tank or enclosure in respect of which such licence is issued has a capacity of more than 50 cubic metres the amount to be paid for such licence shall increase at the rate of FJ$1.00 for every additional cubic metre of storage space above 50 cubic metres but shall not in any case exceed FJ$1,794.00 for the whole of one year.